E-commerce

 2. Strengthen the pages that drive the decision

-3. Reduce funnel friction
+3. Reduce friction in the funnel

 4. Work on mobile